Sons and Lovers

 Sons and Lovers is a 1913 novel by the English writer D. H. Lawrence.
 It traces emotional conflicts through the protagonist, Paul Morel, and his suffocating relationships with a demanding mother and two very different lovers, which exert complex influences on the development of his manhood.
 The novel was originally published by Gerald Duckworth and Company Ltd., London, and Mitchell Kennerley Publishers, New York.
-While the novel initially received a lukewarm critical reception, along with allegations of obscenity, it is today regarded as a masterpiece by many critics and is often regarded as Lawrence's finest achievement.
-It tells us more about Lawrence's life and his phases, as his first was when he lost his mother in 1910 to whom he was particularly attached.
-And it was from then that he met Frieda Richthofen, and around this time that he began conceiving his two other great novels, The Rainbow and Women in Love, which had more sexual emphasis and maturity.
+While the novel initially received a mediocre reception, along with allegations of obscenity, it is today considered a masterpiece by many critics and is often regarded as Lawrence's finest achievement.
+It goes into detail about Lawrence's life and his phases.
+His first phase was in 1910 when he lost his mother, to whom he was particularly attached.
+He met Frieda Richthofen during that time.
+Also, he began conceiving his other two novels, The Rainbow and Women in Love, which had more sexual emphasis and maturity.

 Title

 Lawrence rewrote the work four times until he was happy with it.
-Although before publication the work was usually titled Paul Morel, Lawrence finally settled on Sons and Lovers.
+Although the work was usually titled Paul Morel before publication, Lawrence finally settled on Sons and Lovers.

 Synopsis

 Part I

-The refined daughter of a "good old burgher family," Gertrude Coppard meets a rough-hewn miner, Walter Morel, at a Christmas dance and falls into a whirlwind romance characterised by physical passion, but soon after her marriage to Walter, she realizes the difficulties of living off his meagre salary in a rented house.
+The refined daughter of a "good old burgher family", Gertrude Coppard meets a rough-hewn miner, Walter Morel, at a Christmas dance and falls into a whirlwind romance characterised by physical passion, but soon after her marriage to Walter, she realizes the difficulties of living off his inadequate salary in a rented house.
 The couple fight and drift apart, and Walter retreats to the pub after work each day.
-Gradually, Mrs. Morel's affections shift to her sons beginning with the oldest, William.
+Mrs. Morel's affections gradually shift to her sons beginning with the oldest, William.

 As a boy, William is so attached to his mother that he does not enjoy the fair without her.
 As he grows older, he defends her against his father's occasional violence.
-Eventually, he leaves their Nottinghamshire home for a job in London, where he begins to rise up into the middle class.
-He is engaged, but he detests his fiancée's superficiality.
+He eventually leaves their Nottinghamshire home for a job in London, where he begins to rise up into the middle class.
+He gets engaged, but he detests his fiancée's superficiality.
 William dies, and Mrs. Morel is heartbroken.
-When her second son, Paul, catches pneumonia she rediscovers her love for Paul.
+When her second son, Paul, catches pneumonia, she rediscovers her love for him.

 Part II

-Both repulsed by and drawn to his mother, Paul is afraid to leave her but wants to go out on his own, and needs to experience love.
-Gradually, he falls into a relationship with Miriam, a farmer's daughter who attends his church.
-The two take long walks and have intellectual conversations about books but Paul resists, in part because his mother disapproves.
-At Miriam's family's farm, Paul meets Clara Dawes, a young woman with, apparently, feminist sympathies who has separated from her husband, Baxter.
+Both repulsed by and drawn to his mother, Paul is afraid to leave her, but wants to go out on his own, and needs to experience love.
+He gradually falls into a relationship with Miriam, a farmer's daughter who attends his church.
+The two take long walks and have intellectual conversations about books, but Paul resists, in part because his mother disapproves.
+At Miriam's family's farm, Paul meets Clara Dawes, a young woman with feminist sympathies who has separated from her husband, Baxter.

-After pressuring Miriam into a physical relationship, which he finds unsatisfying, Paul breaks with her as he grows more intimate with Clara, who is more passionate physically.
-But even she cannot hold him, and he returns to his mother.
+After pressuring Miriam into a physical relationship, which he finds unsatisfying, Paul breaks up with her as he becomes closer with Clara, who is more passionate physically.
+Even she cannot hold him however, and he returns to his mother.
 When his mother dies soon after, he is alone.